biscuit-auth/biscuit/SPECIFICATIONS.md

 - *div*, defined on integers, returns an integer
 - *and*, defined on booleans, returns a boolean
 - *or*, defined on booleans, returns a boolean
+- *intersection*, defined on sets, return a set that is the intersection of both arguments
+- *union*, defined on sets, return a set that is the union of both arguments

 Integer operations must have overflow checks.
 If it overflows, the expression fails.